Rolling Option Strategies#

 Output:

-When using this building block, you need to use the abstract roll_options method to create the desired behaviour.
-This is best achieved using a custom function.
-See the code example below.
+When using the DynamicMultiOptionsStrategy building block, you need to define your own roll_options method to create the desired behavior.
+This is best achieved using a custom function—see the code example below:

 class ExampleDynamicMultiOptionsStrategy(sig.DynamicMultiOptionsStrategy):